-- Valleys - A valley is comprised of 2 unconnected roof areas.
+Valleys - A valley is comprised of two unconnected roof areas.
 Valley roof flashing acts as a seam protector.

 Step 3 - Gently Lift the Shingles

-Once you have determined that the flashing does indeed need to be sealed, you need to gently lift the shingles that have been laid on top of the flashing so that you can reseal them.
+Once you have determined the flashing does indeed need to be sealed, gently lift the shingles laid on top of the flashing so you can reseal them.
 It is important to take great care in lifting the shingles because you don’t want to cause any damage.

-As you lift the shingles, apply the cement to the back of the shingle about 6 inches in.
+As you lift the shingles, apply the cement to the back of the shingle about six inches in.
 This will ensure that the shingle doesn’t lift off of the flashing.

 For areas around the chimney, dormer and pipe vent, you may also need to pipe beads of roof cement in areas that aren’t covered by shingles.
 This should be very easy since you are applying the cement from a caulk gun.